Request a Demo Search

 Schedule a Demo

-Because major gifts are so large, it requires time and dedication to cultivate and acquire more of these donations.
-In this guide, we’ll cover the need-to-know information and steps of creating a major gift fundraising strategy, including:
+Because major gifts are so large, cultivating and acquiring more of these donations requires time and dedication.
+In this guide, we’ll cover the need-to-know information and steps to create a major gift fundraising strategy, including:

-Let’s start by reviewing the basics of what these key donations are.
+Let’s start by reviewing the basics of these key donations.

 Never miss another major giving opportunity again.
-Learn how Bloomerang can help by scheduling a demo here.
+Learn how Bloomerang can help by clicking here.

 What is a major gift?

-Some larger organizations may consider major donations to be donations of $100,000 or more, while smaller nonprofits might consider $1,000 donations to be major gifts.
+Some larger organizations may consider major donations to be $100,000 or more, while smaller nonprofits might consider $1,000 donations to be major gifts.

 Why are major gifts so important for nonprofits?